Bogaerts, Santana homer, Red Sox top Phils for 4th in row

 UP NEXT

-LHP Eduardo Rodríguez (5-2, 4.70) starts Sunday’s series finale for Boston and RHP Zack Wheeler (3-2, 2.52) for Philadelphia,
+LHP Eduardo Rodríguez (5-2, 4.70) starts Sunday’s series finale for Boston and RHP Zack Wheeler (3-2, 2.52) for Philadelphia.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports